Physics-50/Module-1/docs/syllabus.md

 + Link to your various electronic files (Google Sheets, Colaboratory, etc) in the body of your document in the context of describing how you took that particular data.
     + You can simply copy the URL of the item you wish to link to and paste it into your document.

+## Data Sheets
+We would like you to get in the habit of using formulae in Google Sheets to make your intermediate calculations.
+This helps avoid mistakes and it’s easier to fix any mistakes later.
+Although we aren’t grading your data sheet or lab notebook, we will look at them occasionally when grading your checkpoints and/or ask to see them in office hours.
+If we see formulae in your data sheet, we can more effectively help you debug any problems.

 # Collaboration
 We expect every student to perform the data analysis, miniquestions, checkpoints, and deliverables for themselves.
 If you would like to discuss with a classmate while doing measurements/analysis in parallel, we encourage that type of collaboration!
 It will likely not save you any time, but often working through material together gives a better learning experience.
 Just remember that each of you needs to do your own measurements and analysis.